YosanAI/Room-Designer/README.md

 steps:
 1 npm i

-2 to compile use the command: npx webpack --config webpack.config.js
+2 to build use the command: npm run build

 and then open the index.js file under dist folder.
-I will implement npm scripts and a dev server later.
+I will implement dev server later.